What is Product Line Engineering?

 Systems and Software Product Line Engineering, abbreviated as Product Line Engineering (or PLE for short), is defined as the engineering of a portfolio of related products using a shared set of engineering assets and an efficient means of production.

-By considering a product line portfolio as a single entity to be managed, as opposed to a multitude of separate products to be managed individually, PLE enables organizations to create, maintain, and evolve an entire portfolio through each stage of the lifecycle with much higher degrees of efficiency than have been possible before.
+By considering a product line portfolio as a single entity to be managed, as opposed to a multitude of separate products to be managed individually, PLE enables organizations to create, maintain, and evolve an entire product line through each stage of the lifecycle with much higher degrees of efficiency than have been possible before.